 People ask me all the time, sometimes sadly, sometimes with determination, always seriously: How do I heal this loss?
 Fix this marriage, this child, this messed-up world?
 Become who I really am without hurting those I love?

-Enter wise one.
+Enter Wise One.
 Who says, Love heals.

-In the dream it wasn't surprising that this incredible creature had showed up.
-It felt completely normal to have a sort-of-Yoda lovingly come when I asked the question, "What heals?"
-And normal for them to wait to talk with me, as I muddled through their answer in my head...love heals...
-Well yeah...I'm thinking.
+In the dream it wasn't surprising that this magical creature had showed up.
+It felt completely normal to have a sort-of-wise-person lovingly respond when I asked the question, "What heals?"
+And normal for them to wait patiently as I muddled through their answer in my head...love heals.
+Well yeah, I'm thinking.
 But that's not enough...

 Let people be

 Open to Universal Truth